faidfadjri/gostart/README.md

-# Go Project
+# GoStart 🚀

-This project was generated using gostart.
+gostart is a mini code generator that you can used for creating clean structure for your Go Project such as usecases,repositories, handlers etc

 ## Project Structure